-This program offer, when considered in conjunction with the following other program offers, represents a significant outreach and services focused on assisting people who remain unsheltered to meet their basic needs and navigate to shelter and housing: Safety on the Streets - Navigation & Service Coordination (30210A) and System Access, Assessment, & Navigation (30100).
-The Safety on the Streets program is designed to reach folks who might not be accessing other services, and, as such, is intended to help reduce disparities in who is able to access homeless services.
+Program offers 30210A: Safety on the Streets - Navigation & Service Coordination and 30100: System Access, Assessment, & Navigation (30100) fund services focused on assisting people who remain unsheltered to meet their basic needs and navigate to shelter and housing.
+These programs are designed to reach folks who might not be accessing other services, and, as such, are intended to help reduce disparities in who is able to access homeless services.
+These programs include funding for outreach workers, who provide navigation and de-escalation services to people who are living unsheltered.